gauravbhand1611/oms-documentation/documents/learn-netsuite/netsuite-integration/Flows/SalesOrder/Bundles.md

 **Automatic Inventory Management of bundle**

-NetSuite independently manages the Inventory of Bundles by considering the lowest common denominator among their components.
+NetSuite independently manages the inventory of bundles by considering the lowest common denominator among their components.
 For example: if a bundle comprises a belt and a wallet, where the belt's inventory is 7 and the wallet’s inventory is 10, the inventory of bundles aligns with the lowest available quantity, which becomes 7.

 **Multi-Location Inventory Handling**

-NetSuite operates similarly to HotWax Commerce in calculating the Inventory of Bundles across multiple locations, considering the availability of components at each location.
-If all bundle components are available at a single location, NetSuite considers the Inventory of Bundles for that specific location.
+NetSuite operates similarly to HotWax Commerce in calculating the inventory of bundles across multiple locations, considering the availability of components at each location.
+If all bundle components are available at a single location, NetSuite considers the inventory of bundles for that specific location.
 For instance, imagine a bundle consisting of a belt and wallet distributed across various locations:

 * Times Square Store: 5 Belts
 * Brooklyn Store: 10 Wallets